totemmaker/totemmaker-docs/docs/mini-lab/index.md

 * **Breadboards** - to extend your experimentation area
 * **Breadboard cables** - short male to male cables useful for experimentation
 * **Building instructions** - suggested use of Totem parts for building a workbench where everything neatly mounts together

+Sold separately:

+- [I/O side panel](/side-panels/io-panel/) - a kit of buttons, switches and indicators
+- [Sensor side panel](/side-panels/sensor-panel/) - a kit of microphone, display, temperature sensor and DC motor controller
+- [Audio side panel](/side-panels/audio-panel/) - a kit of speaker and audio amplifiers
+- [Side panel stand](https://totemmaker.net/product/side-panel-stand/){target=_blank} - structure for more stable side panel mounting or placing on the table

 ## Assembly guide